snyk-labs/helm-snyk/README.md

 # Check your Helm chart for vulnerabilities

-The Helm plugin for Snyk provides a subcommand for testing the images in a given Helm chart for vulnerabilities.
+The Helm plugin for [Snyk](https://snyk.io/) provides a subcommand for testing the images in a given Helm chart for known vulnerabilities.

 ## Installation